crccheck/recipes/recipes/angel_food_cake.md

      from pan.
 For more air flow, balance on a glass bottle.
   -- Continue to let it dry out for at least another hour.
 Otherwise, the
      surface gets sticky and loses its yummy caramelized bits.

+## Green Tea

+Variation:

+* sift 2 T green tea powder to the flour
+* substitute some of the sugar for honey in the egg whites
+* bake for 35 minutes